malcprentice/malcprentice.github.io/0-source/Arrangement - write an introduction paragraph background.md

 "Most":			|Most people use X every day.
 Number:			|Three million tons of X are used every day (Smith, 1999).
 Quote:			|According to the WWF (2013) the world today is "addicted to oil".
-List:           |1, 2, 3, and 4 are all products commonly use in Japan. (+SB "All of these")
+List:           |1, 2, 3, and 4 are all products commonly use in Japan. (+ SB "All of these")